westphae/geomag/README.md

 The coefficients for 2015-2020 can be downloaded at https://www.ngdc.noaa.gov/geomag/WMM/data/WMM2015/WMM2015v2COF.zip

 ## TODO
 1. Write function to calculate Legendre Polynomials and validate.
+DONE
 2. Write function to calculate Associated Legendre Functions and validate.
+DONE
 3. Write function to calculate height above WGS84 ellipsoid from MSL height.
 4. Write function to calculate spherical geocentric coordinates from geodetic coordinates.
 5. Write function to read in COF file